jplusplus/statscraper/docs/using_scrapers.rst

 ..
 NOTE::

-   This documentation refers to version 1.0.0.dev1, a development version.
+   This documentation refers to version 1.0.0.dev2, a development version.
    There might be changes to the scraper interface before 1.0.0 is released.

 Every scraper built on Statscraper shares the same interface towards the user.
-Here's sample code using one of the included scrapers, to fetch the number of cranes spotted at Hornborgarsjön each day:
+Here's sample code using one of the included demo scrapers, to fetch the number of cranes spotted at Hornborgarsjön each day from `Länsstyrelsen Östergötland <http://web05.lansstyrelsen.se/transtat_O/transtat.asp>`_:

 .. code:: python